 Since one year, one of my personal trainings has been to reduce as much as possible the use of plastic and to valorize what I have at home (wearing, upcycling, using, creating).
 I will continue to do that also in 2019!

-If you would like to develop more mindfulness about your materiality and, more important, to valorize it, consider an intensive process with me the 2., 3. and 4.
-January 2019.
+If you would like to develop more mindfulness about your materiality and, more important, to valorize it, contact me 🙂

 Picture Michelle Sabatini – Irland